 Species and status overview

 The Australian painted snipe is a bird of the wetlands and marches.
 They nest on the ground amongst tall vegetation, such as tussock grasses and reeds, often residing on islands.
 The nest is made of a scrape in the ground, lined with grass and leaves.
 After laying her eggs the female leaves the incubation and rearing of the young to the males while she breeds again, sometimes laying several clutches in a season.

 When threatened, the painted snipe acts quickly.
 The birds may freeze, emit a loud hiss or buzz or make a threat display in which they raise their tails and extend both wings curved forwards to the ground.
 This makes them appear larger while also displaying their brightly coloured plumage.

 The painted snipe is omnivorous, feeding on both the seeds of various wetland plants as well snails, worms and water beetles.
 They shelter during the day and emerge to feed at dusk.

-The species have been recorded in the area in the following locations:
+The species has been recorded in the area in the following locations